 So I’ve decided that I want to actually list out my favorite games again.
 The top 15 games will get a couple paragraphs detailing the best and worst parts of a game and how the better components overshadow the poorer bits.
 The games ranked 16 – 50 will have a similar structure but a little more paired back.
 These 50 titles are ranked in terms of importance to me.
 51 – 111 will just be a bullet list of those same talking points, and are listed alphabetically.
 I’ve done a little bit of statistical analysis on these picks, determining my favorite franchise, publisher and developer.
 Spoilers may appear in some of these discussions, so be warned!

 That’s not to say the game is flawless.
 Oh no. It has some.
 For one, it’s very short.
 I would say it could be wrapped up in fifteen hours or less if you know what you’re doing.
 Which is okay — I’d rather it be a nice, tight and well-composed short game than one that doesn’t know when to quit.
 But still, another major destination or two wouldn’t have hurt (if as well designed as the rest of the game).
 Second, the hovercraft can be a tad touchy.
 And with a lot of the minigames tied to the hovercraft, it can cause a little frustration.
 Third, the final boss can be REALLY hard to deal with until you figure out how to counter its second phase.
 And unless you know it, it gets annoying.
 Fourth, instadeaths are never fun in a game in this genre, and there’s a lot of opportunities to be cut down by laser sentries all over.
 If you can play with the stealth, you’ll be totally fine, but it requires patience to do stealth and sometimes you just wanna get to the next story beat!
-And of course the cliffhanger that has kept me on edge for thirteen years now, and I await every E3 with a combination of fatigue and hype because I just never know when UBI Soft will just confirm the damn thing. *ahem*
+And of course the cliffhanger that has kept me on edge for thirteen years now, and with the sequel FINALLY announced…it’s actually a prequel. *table flip*

 I go a little more into my issues because my favorite game has more of them than the last two entries.
 But it’s made up for in spades by Jade and her narrative.
 She is such a stupendous example of character writing, development and growth.
 And the story she serves is just so well executed.
 Full of intrigue, surprises and revelations, BG&E makes every moment spent in it captivating.
 And because of its strength in these areas — not to mention all of the other positive notes I discussed earlier — it is impossible for me to select any other game as the one that has impacted me the most.
 So kudos, Michel Ancel and team, for a phenomenal game.